Spacetron9000/ComputerVision/README.md

 # ComputerVision
-The work I've done in my Computer Vision class
+A sample of the work I've done in my Computer Vision class